 - JEE Main result 2017 contains All India rank, status for appearing in JEE advanced and subject wise and overall marks obtained by candidates out of total marks 360

-- JEE Main rank card to be announced along with result
+- JEE Main rank card has been announced along with result

 - The ranks is based according to scores obtained in the exam by candidates

-- JEE Main Result 2017 will be the basis of admissions to the B.Tech/B.E. programmes offered by NITs, IIITs and GFTIs
+- JEE Main Result 2017 is the basis of admissions to the B.Tech/B.E. programmes offered by NITs, IIITs and GFTIs

 Procedure to determine Inter-se-Merit for JEE Main 2017

-If two or more candidates score equal marks in JEE Main 2017, the inter-se-merit will be calculated as per the procedure given in the table below.
+If two or more candidates score equal marks in JEE Main 2017, the inter-se-merit is calculated as per the procedure given in the table below.